wprashed/tracepilot/readme.txt

 = What does the plugin log? =

 It logs tracked user and system events such as authentication activity, settings changes, content updates, and selected plugin or theme operations.
+The exact scope is designed to be useful, searchable, and exportable, not “everything forever”.

 = Can I filter the logs? =

 Yes.
 The log stream supports filtering by text search, role, action, severity, date range, and site context on multisite installs.

+= Why don’t I see new logs? =

+Most commonly, logging is filtered by settings.

+1. Check `Settings` -> `Privacy` and confirm you are not excluding your role under “Exclude roles from logging”.
+2. Check `Settings` -> `Retention` / `Suppression` to confirm severities are not suppressed and your actions are not excluded.
+3. Try a high-signal event like a failed login or a plugin activation and then refresh `Activity Logs`.

 = Does the plugin support multisite? =